topnguyen/Elect/src/Web/Elect.Web.HealthCheck/README.md

     ```

 ## License
-Elect.Jaeger is licensed under the [MIT License](../../../LICENSE).
+Elect.HealthCheck is licensed under the [MIT License](../../../LICENSE).